auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_06.md

 ## Problem #3: Stars

 Develop a graphics application that generates an image consisting of five stars.
 Each star should be animated to rotate slowly around its center, either clockwise or counterclockwise.
-In this application, define the function `void draw_star(unsigned int rays, float x, float y, float inner_radius, float outer_radius, Color color = WHITE, float angle = 0.0f, float line_thickness = 2)` to reduce code duplication.
+In this application, define the function `void draw_star(unsigned int rays, float x, float y, float inner_radius, float outer_radius, Color color = WHITE, float rotation_angle = 0.0f, float line_thickness = 2)` to reduce code duplication.
 This function will facilitate drawing each star with specified parameters such as the number of rays, position, radii, color, initial angle, and line thickness.

 ### Sample